Early Care and Education (A.A.S.)

 - Students are encouraged to enter the ECD program as early as possible.
-Most courses require that students complete developmental and transitional coursework as well as ENG 101 as prerequisites.
-ECD 101, ECD 109, ECD 132, and SAC 101 can be completed while students are taking ENG 101.
+Most courses require that students complete developmental and transitional coursework as well as ENG 101 or ENG 165 as prerequisites.
+ECD 101, ECD 109, ECD 132, and SAC 101 can be completed while students are taking ENG 101 or ENG 165.

 - Candidates are responsible for transportation to and from any class, practicum, lab or clinical site.